Z-Library Helps Students to Overcome Academic Poverty, Study Finds

 In short, for some ideologies it is a very powerful and disruptive tool.
 It does however assume pirates are mostly people with good intentions.
 I would love to know more about the distributions of why people actually pirate.

-petterroea | an hour ago
+petterroea | 8 months ago

 I'll still never forget the day I learned about the existence of Z-library.